dmprofe/en.javascript.info/1-js/02-first-steps/08-operators/article.md

     Formally, in the examples above we have two different operators that share the same symbol: the negation operator, a unary operator that reverses the sign, and the subtraction operator, a binary operator that subtracts one number from another.

+> [!t] t: There are also "ternary" operators
+>
+> - In fact "ternary operator" is a common name of the "conditional operator"
+>   (`...?...:...`), that we will see later in the course.

 ## Maths

 The following math operations are supported: